Modernly designed attic bathroom in Dronfield Woodhouse

 Create more space – enhance the value of your home by having an attic conversion

-It’s a predicament all homeowners deal with eventually.
-A home that once supplied sufficient room for your growing family suddenly appears frustratingly modest.
+It’s a predicament many homeowners deal with eventually.
+A home that once supplied sufficient room for your growing family all of a sudden appears frustratingly modest.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

-However desperate you are for additional living space, weighing up the expenses of a home move can be off-putting.
-Stamp duty, legal fees, surveys and more might amount to a few thousand pounds, and it’s money you won’t get back.
-There are other factors to consider too, not least your emotional attachment to your home and the prospect of kids changing schools.
+Despite how desperate you are for additional living space, weighing up the expenses of a home move can be off-putting.
+Stamp duty, legal fees, surveys and more could amount to a few thousand pounds, and it’s money you won’t get back.
+There are other factors to consider too, not least your psychological attachment to your home and the prospect of kids switching schools.

-Rather, you might look upwards for ideas, towards your unused attic area.
+Rather, you could look upwards for ideas, towards your unused attic area.
 Your attic might be suitable for conversion depending upon numerous factors.
 These consist of roof structure and height and the functionalities of installing a staircase.
 A loft conversion boasts lots of advantages over an extension.
 It is less likely to require planning consent and won’t decrease garden size.
-For the most part, it can be completed in a shorter time frame and might cost less too.
+For the most part, it can be finished in a shorter time frame and could cost less too.
 And yes, it might add a tidy sum to the value of your home.

 Is my house in Dronfield Woodhouse, Derbyshire suitable for an attic conversion?